Investing in real estate used to be a pain. You’d have to scout for properties, find tenants, oversee remodels, and manage ongoing maintenance.

 Some other fees are charged by the advisor, Rich Uncles LLC, to the REITs (e.g. Rich Uncles NNN REIT) but none are passed on to investors, and Rich Uncles LLC has waived them since inception.

 Rich Uncles earns high marks for making it easy for any investor worth $250,000+ or earning at least $75,000 a year to gain exposure to a geographically diversified portfolio of commercial real estate.

 For just $500, you can get started and earn passive income monthly with the added attraction that Rich Uncles commits to delivering 7% in annual dividends to investors.

-Whether an individual, married, or looking to invest as part of an entity or trust, Rich Uncles makes all options available and promises to save you 10% by cutting out middlemen, such as a broker-dealer who would otherwise solicit investments and sales teams earning commissions.
+Whether an individual, married, or looking to invest as part of an entity or trust, Rich Uncles caters to all and promises to save you 10% by cutting out middlemen, such as broker dealers who would otherwise earn commissions that hurt your returns.

 However, Rich Uncles loses a few points when it comes to transparency, both with respect to fees and vetting of properties.
 Although the company is SEC registered, no third party oversight is in place that we could determine to spotlight total fees because it is not a publicly traded REIT, so it is best to consult a financial advisor to ascertain the suitability for your own circumstances.

 Imagine a property costs $1,000,000 and you used $100,000 of your own cash to buy it and borrowed $900,000 from the bank.

 If the property value declined by just 10% from $1,000,000 to $900,000, your entire cash investment, the equity, would be wiped out.

 In essence, you would have lost 100% of the money you invested.